Cyrillinux/DOS-8086-Space-Invaders/README.md

 # DOS-8086-Space-Invaders
 A classic game written in 8086 Assembly, built as a final project for the Gvahim Assembly class.

+NEW VERSION WITH SOUND BACKGROUND

+See SPACE92

+Original version by Ben Raz, here :

 Based on the original Space Invaders game.

 # Compile and run